mrjackyliang/homebridge-adt-pulse/README.md

 - If you are a United States customer, set the `subdomain` value to `"portal"`.
 - If you are a Canada customer, set the `subdomain` value to `"portal-ca"`.

-Select the appropriate setting based on your country, as the ability to switch between countries is determined by the ADT region to which you are subscribed to.
+Select the appropriate setting based on your country, as the ability to switch between countries is determined by the ADT region you are subscribed to.

 ## Finding the Device Fingerprint
-Since the introduction of 2-factor authentication during login is now required, a device fingerprint has become a necessity.
-Follow these steps:
+Since the introduction of 2-factor authentication, a device fingerprint has become a necessity during login.
+To retrieve the fingerprint, follow these steps:

 1. Log in to the ADT Pulse portal, complete the MFA challenge, and choose to "Trust this device" (you can name the device as you see fit).
-2. Using the same browser used for login, access the [ADT Pulse Device Fingerprint Detector](https://raw.githack.com/mrjackyliang/homebridge-adt-pulse/main/fingerprint/index.html).
+2. Using the same browser that was used for login, visit the [ADT Pulse Device Fingerprint Detector](https://raw.githack.com/mrjackyliang/homebridge-adt-pulse/main/fingerprint/index.html) web page.
 3. Click the "Copy Fingerprint" button and paste it into the `fingerprint` value in the `config.json` file.

 For a detailed breakdown of the device fingerprint contents, explore the "Device Details" tab located at the top right of the web page.